 The K9 Sport Sack AIR is simply the dog backpack carrier.
 It is designed for owners who only need to carry their pets and a few small supplies.
 It is available in Extra-Small, Small, Medium, and Large.
 All sizes have a weight limit of 30 pounds, and it's available in black, red, light grey, blue, light blue, and red.

 The AIR PLUS is extremely similar to the AIR, but comes with a detachable storage bag that measures 14″ X 9″.
 It is great for owners who want to carry their dogs along and also take a few supplies with them.
-This model is available in colors of black and light grey.
+This model is available in colors black and light grey.

 This model also features a padded back for extra comfort, elastic straps for a water bladder/camelback, and neoprene-lined front leg holes.
 It's available in Small, Medium, and Large with a weight limit of 40 pounds.

 The K9 Sport Sack Flex is a big upgrade from the AIR models.
 This one is made for dog owners who plan to hike long distances with their pooch and take along a fair amount of supplies.
 It has a weight limit of 50 pounds.

 As I demonstrate in my video review above, the unique design of this K9 Sport Sack model allows it to offer 3 sizes in one bag.
 You can get an XS-Medium or a Medium-XL.
-It's also available in colors of green or blue.
+It's also available in the colors green or blue.

 Because the K9 Sport Sack Flex is designed to hold more weight than the other two models, it also features a durable, extra-padded waist belt designed to help distribute the weight.
 It also has extra padded shoulder straps to help ease the burden of heavier loads.